|theapartmentholiday||Self Catering||Saturday||2||4||1||Cot available|

 Dining area with table and 4 chairs.

-Large living space with 3 piece suite, coffee table and english TV.
+Large living space with 3 piece suite, coffee table and TV.

-Bedroom with double bed, drawers and clothes hanging rail and bedroom with 2 single beds, drawers and clothes hanging rail.
+One of the bedrooms has a double bed, drawers and clothes hanging rail whilst the other bedroom has 2 single beds, drawers and clothes hanging rail.

 Quilts, pillows and sheets supplied.